Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 Why can't I spell?

-hey there how are you doing?
+hey there how are you doing? good good

 eye am dooing well, than kyou
 I'm doing well thanks!